marco-f/HL/README.md

 A **Progressive Web App (PWA)** for controlling **CNC or laser machines** from the browser using the **Web Serial API**.
 It allows users to draw, process images, generate G-code, and communicate with controllers – directly in Google Chrome, with full offline support.

 HobbyLASER is aimed at users of CNC machines, engravers, and plotters—particularly self-built or budget models.
-It was developed to fill the gap between the basic software offered by low-cost machine manufacturers and professional software solutions, with a focus on hobby use and rapid prototyping."
+It was developed to fill the gap between the basic software offered by low-cost machine manufacturers and professional software solutions, with a focus on hobby use and rapid prototyping.

+It should be considered a constant work in progress, but thanks to its nature as a Progressive Web App (PWA), updates are available immediately upon release.
+Currently, it can import text-based files with the following extensions: .svg, .dxf, .gcode, .nc, and raster images in .png, .jpg, or .jpeg format.
+The .svg format is an open standard, but only single-path drawings using absolute commands are accepted.
+For example, a file exported from Inkscape will be rejected if it contains multiple paths, groups, or uses relative commands.

 > ⚠ **Optimized for Google Chrome in Dark Mode**